-\mathbf{Thise} deletes the stimulus from the model
+This deletes the stimulus from the model

 This is a deletion from the model not just the diagram.
-To delete an stimulus from the diagram, but keep it within the model, use the main menu Remove From Diagram (or press the Delete key).
+To delete an stimulus from the diagram, but keep it within the model, use the main menu Re-

 18.3.3.
 Property Fields For Stimulus